 How Big Do Bearded Dragons Get?
 Don´t Be Shocked

-However bearded dragons might be very popular, but you can´t just set up a small tank for them and forget about it.
+However, bearded dragons might be very popular, but you can´t just set up a small tank for them and forget about it.
 There are a lot of preparations to make and there is a lot to know about bearded dragons before you actually buy one.
+Especially the full size is an important thing to know.

 - The bearded dragon species